vedbanerjee/test/README.md

 These are the only developments needed

 ## How to Use?
-Download the .exe file and run it.(as per my limited knowledge this is how every c program runs)
+Download the .exe file.
+After downloading run it on an ide or any other terminal on your laptop

 ### THANKS FOR STOPPING BY ON THIS PROJECT